Prescriptions

 - Via the practice email – medication.thecambridge@nhs.net

-Due to safety reasons, we cannot accept telephone requests for repeat prescriptions.
+Due to safety reasons, we cannot accept medication requests over the phone.

-You will need to nominate a pharmacy for us to send the prescription electronically – we no longer routinely print the prescriptions out.
+You will need to select a pharmacy for us to send your prescription to.

 Prescription collection processing times

-*PLEASE NOTE* Prescriptions posted to Lower Farnham Road branch surgery will take 1 extra day to be processed
+Prescriptions posted to Lower Farnham Road surgery will take 1 extra day to process

 Please see the table below to work out how long it could take for your prescription to be issued.